Klevry/klevr/README.md

 ├── docker-compose.yml          // Kickstarter: Bootstraping by docker-compose
 ├── Dockerfile                  // Directory for docker image build │   ├── libvirt
-│   └── manager                 // Actual binary file of manager will be move to this linke directory for the docker build ├── assets
+│   └── manager                 // Actual binary file of manager will be move to this link directory for the docker build ├── assets
 │   └── [Images & Contents]
 ├── cmd                         // Actual artifacts fpr Klevr agent & manager(webserver)